ShortArrow/vhabitat/content/en/playgrouds.md

 # Playgrounds

-The Vim Lurks In These Web Browser Extensions
+The Vim Lurks In These Playgrounds

 {{< alert >}}
 **Warning!** This writing is WIP!